CS2613-FA23/explorationactivity2-gaianoseworthy/README.md

  1. `racket/math`
  2. `racket/date`
  3. `plot`

+ With this done, you are now ready to begin programming!
+To give a basic example of programming in `gui-easy`, please see "Sample Input/Output" below or view the Demo.rkt file!

  ## Purpose
  The purpose of the code in this repository will be two-fold, and two example files will be provided